 While all confections can be enjoyed year-round, many find that non-chocolate candy is especially enjoyable during the warmer months.
-Little treats like hard candies, gummy bears and taffy are a great way to treat during the summer – these are typically low-calorie treats, and just a couple of pieces will bring some sweetness to the season.
+Little treats like hard candies, gummy bears and taffy are a great way to treat during the summer.
+These are typically lower-calorie treats, and just a couple of pieces will bring some sweetness to the season.

 Don’t Forget the Chocolate

 While chocolate and cocoa products are some of the tastiest treats you can enjoy, they may also play a special role in the diet.
 Some types of dark chocolate and cocoa contain antioxidants called flavanols, which studies suggest may have a positive impact on the cardiovascular system.

 Stay Active with Fun Summer Activities

 Be sure to maintain your exercise routine throughout the season.
 Outdoor activities, like lawn games and swimming, are easy ways to incorporate exercise into your plans – especially as we start to get back to the things we love.